-As of June 30, 2022 we had cash and cash equivalents in the amount of \$218.8 million, which includes net proceeds of \$110.2 million from our IPO.
-Based on our current operating plans, we believe that our existing cash and cash equivalents will be sufficient to fund our operations into the first half of 2025.
+As of March 31, 2022 we had cash and cash equivalents in the amount of \$118.9 million.
+On May 10, 2022, the Company closed its IPO resulting in net proceeds of \$110.2 million.
+Based on our current operating plans, we believe that our existing cash and cash equivalents, together with the net proceeds from our IPO, will be sufficient to fund our operations into the first half of 2025.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We have based this estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.
 Additionally, the process of conducting preclinical studies and testing product candidates in clinical trials is costly, and the timing of progress and expenses in these studies and trials is uncertain.